 RINVOQ is a medicine that affects your immune system.
 RINVOQ can lower the ability of your immune system to fight infections.
 Some people have had serious infections while taking RINVOQ, including tuberculosis (TB), and infections caused by bacteria, fungi, or viruses that can spread throughout the body.
 Some people have died from these infections.

-- Your healthcare provider should test you for TB before starting treatment with RINVOQ. - Your healthcare provider should watch you closely for signs and symptoms of TB during treatment with RINVOQ. - You should not start taking RINVOQ if you have any kind of infection unless your healthcare provider tells you it is okay.
-You may be at a higher risk of developing shingles (herpes zoster). - .
-Before starting RINVOQ, tell your healthcare provider if you: - are being treated for an infection. - · have had an infection that does not go away or that keeps coming back. - · have diabetes, chronic lung disease, HIV, or a weak immune system - · have TB or have been in close contact with someone with TB. - have had shingles (herpes zoster). - · have or have had hepatitis B or C. - . live or have lived, or have traveled to certain parts of the country (such as the Ohio and Mississippi River valleys and the Southwest) where there is an increased chance for getting certain kinds of fungal infections.
+Your healthcare provider should test you for TB

+- before starting treatment with RINVOQ. • Your healthcare provider should watch you closely for signs and symptoms of TB during treatment with RINVOQ - You should not start taking RINVOQ if you have any kind of infection unless your healthcare provider tells you it is okay.
+You may be at a - higher risk of developing shingles (herpes zoster).
+Before starting RINVOQ, tell your healthcare provider if you: - are being treated for an infection. - have had an infection that does not go away or that keeps coming back. - have diabetes, chronic lung disease, HIV, or a weak immune system - have TB or have been in close contact with someone with TB. - have had shingles (herpes zoster). - have or have had hepatitis B or C. - · live or have lived, or have traveled to certain parts of the country (such as the Ohio and Mississippi River valleys and the Southwest) where there is an increased chance for getting certain kinds of fungal infections.
 These infections may happen or become more severe if you use RINVOQ.
-Ask your healthcare provider if you do not know if you have lived in an area where these infections are common. - think you have an infection or have symptoms of an infection such as:
+Ask your healthcare provider if you do not know if you have lived in an area where these infections are common. think you have an infection or have symptoms - of an infection such as: fever. muscle cough sweating. aches weight or chills feeling tired loss shortness of blood • burning breath when you in vour - warm, red, or urinate or phleam nainful skin urinating diarrhea or or sores on stomach more ofter your body pain than usual

-tever, muscie • cougn

-sweating, aches 0 weight

-or chills 0 feeling tired loss

-shortness of 0 blood 0 burning

-breath in your when you

-· warm, red, or phlegm urinate or

-painful skin 0 diarrhea or urinating

-or sores on stomach more often

-your body pain than usual